Whitegoods Help article

 Samsung home appliances are manufactured and sold by Samsung Electronics Co., Ltd., one of the world’s largest technology and electronics corporations.
 Samsung Electronics is the flagship subsidiary of Samsung Group, the South Korean conglomerate founded in 1938 by Lee Byung-chul, and it accounts for the substantial majority of the group’s global revenues.

-Samsung Electronics generated revenue of US$220.7 billion in 2024, making it the world’s fourth-largest technology company by revenue and one of the most significant electronics businesses ever established.
+Samsung Electronics reported revenue of US$220.7 billion in 2024, making it one of the world’s largest technology companies by revenue and one of the most significant electronics businesses ever established.
 Home appliances form one of the company’s major product divisions alongside semiconductors, consumer electronics, and mobile devices, and the Samsung appliance range is sold in the UK through a wide network of retailers as well as directly through Samsung’s own website and experience stores.

-The origins of Samsung: from trading company to global technology leader
+How did Samsung grow from a trading company to a global technology leader?

 Samsung’s origins bear little resemblance to the global electronics company it is today.
 Samsung Group was founded on 1 March 1938 by Lee Byung-chul in Daegu, Korea, as a small trading company dealing primarily in dried fish, locally grown groceries, and noodles.
 The name Samsung translates from Korean as “three stars”, reflecting Lee’s aspiration for the company to be as powerful and everlasting as stars in the sky.